reportportal/docs/src/md/src/UserGuide/Integration with Bug Tracking Systems.md

 >   If "Link to BTS" and "Project name in BTS" fields were changed - the system will reset the content of "Default properties for issue form" and show the blank form.

+**Update fields of post bug form**

+To update list of issue form, cick "Update" button under the "Default properties for issue form".
+You will see the complete bug fields list.
+Select desired fields and save changes.
+"Default properties for issue form" will be updated.

+To add additional fields to the post bug form, click 'Update' button under the "Default properties for issue form".
+You will see the complete bug fields list.
+Select desired fields and save changes.
+"Default properties for issue form" will be updated.

+To remove the fields from the post bug form, click 'Update' button, uncheck desired fields and click "Submit" button under the "Default properties for issue form".
+"Default properties for issue form" will be updated.

 ### Integration with RALLY